day8/re-frame-10x/docs/HyperlinkedInformation/UnderstandingTiming.md

-This document explains useful things about the "Timing" tab.
+This document highlights important aspects of the "Timing" tab.

 ## Be Cautious And Sceptical

-There are two issues with the numbers:
+There are two issues with the displayed numbers:

 1. Accurately timing something in the browser is almost a fool's errand.
 One moment it takes 1ms and the next it takes 10ms, and you’ll never know why.
 Noisy.

-    So, don't ever base decision on one set of timings.
+    So, don't ever base your decisions on one set of timings.
 Run the same event at least a few of times.

     In the future, we'd like to add a 'Run It Again' button, which